 Page 42

-Suddenly she was quiet and thoughtful and then she said, “My doctor told me if I get on that tractor one more time, well, he couldn’t promise me anything with my heart, and all.
+Suddenly Mrs. Donahoe was quiet and thoughtful and then she said, "My doctor told me if I get on that tractor one more time, well, he couldn’t promise me anything with my heart, and all.
 I don’t think I’ll go like that though.
-I imagine I’ll just go off to sleep and not wake up.”
+I imagine I’ll just go off to sleep and not wake up."

 It was something for me to think about and I felt a bit guilty about putting the hoe in the picture.
 To some of the older folks this was a symbol of death.
 I had not even thought about it at all.